 Hand-sewn aprons and other gift ideas in Artisan’s Alley (photo by Cheryl Landes)

 Also walk through Santa’s Village, and grab lunch or a snack in the concession stands or at the Delta Park Café.

 The Portland Expo Center is at 2060 North Marine Drive.
 From I-5 North or South, take Exit 306B and follow the signs.
-Parking is $8 for cars with up to 2 occupants and $7 for three or more.
+Parking is $10.
 The MAX light rail’s Yellow Line stops at the parking lot.
 Plan your trip and view fares by visiting the Tri-Met Trip Planner.